daqhris/daqhris.github.io/crypto-growth-fund.md

 **Liquid Staking**
 Equal amounts of ETH are staked on the Ethereum blockchain via [Stakewise.io](https://stakewise.io) and [Lido.fi](https://lido.fi).
-A similar amount is set aside as [Rocket Pool ETH](https://docs.rocketpool.net/guides/staking/via-l2.html#setting-up-metamask-on-mainnet) on the Arbitrum network.
+A similar amount is set aside for the long term as [Rocket Pool ETH](https://docs.rocketpool.net/guides/staking/via-l2.html#setting-up-metamask-on-mainnet) on the Arbitrum network.

 **DAO Delegate**
-Active participation, as a delegate, in the voting mechanisms set up by Decentralized Autonomous Organizations of ENS, Optimism, Arbitrum, Uniswap, Aave on-chain communities.
+Active participation, as a delegate, in the voting mechanisms set up by Decentralized Autonomous Organizations of ENS, Optimism, Arbitrum, Uniswap, Aave, Gitcoin, Hop and Safe onchain communities.
 See a public record of votes on [Tally.xyz](https://www.tally.xyz/profile/daqhris.eth) and on [Snapshot.org](https://snapshot.org/#/profile/0xb5ee030c71e76C3E03B2A8d425dBb9B395037C82).

 ### Grants
 A portion of the capital is recurrently donated to developers and their projects in the open-source software ecosystem.